Stateware/Dav3i/doc/BackEndArchitecture.md

 **meta_countries:** This table provides a list of all countries identifiers, common name, 2-digit country code, and 3-digit country code.
 This will be called when a call to "descriptor" is made, and when new data is being uploaded.

 **data_?:** There will be an individual table for each different data statistic (e.g. deaths, births, vaccinations) for each different country.
 Each of these tables will have columns: CID and as many years columns as needed.
 This format was chosen to make it more efficient to grab all years of data from a single country by just grabbing a row of data.
 The other way of doing this would be to have three columns: CID, Year, and Value.
 This way would be considered the “correct” way, however would take a significantly longer time to query for mass quantities of yearly data.
-This way has the advantage of having a much greater amount of years, however, the chosen way of creating this table allows for a maximum of 1024 columns, hence 1023 years and it is inconceivable that this program will be used for longer than that span of time.
+The "correct" way has the advantage of having a much greater amount of years, however, the chosen way of creating this table allows for a maximum of 1024 columns, hence 1023 years and it is inconceivable that this program will be used for longer than that span of time.

-#####Format of Data Sent to Front End
+####Format of Data Sent to Front End
 The data will be encoded in JSON(see design decisions section).
-This is what it will look like:
+This is how it will be formatted:

 	var Descriptor =